ztchia/ibilik-accessment/README.md

 The assessment goal is to test your understanding about ActiveRecord, ActiveRecord Relationship and Association, RESTFUL standards and MVC through the use of Sinatra framework, structured to mimic Rails.

 # Objectives
-Your primary objective is to develop a **working** AirBnB backend web app without heavy emphasis on the frontend.
+Your primary objective is to develop a **working** iBilik backend web app without heavy emphasis on the frontend.
 However, user experience (UX) is still considered in the assessment.
 To achieve an acceptable level, you should deliver:

 > Tip:
 > Spend more time on the backend.
 Leave the frontend works as simple as possible.